colebaty/cs250/Assignments/Assg8/Assg8_tbaty/README.md

 ## Game Description

 A player has a 10x10 board.
-The player places 4 O-Pieces and 8 X-Pieces on the board; additionally two G-pieces are placed on the board adjacent to each other.[^*].
+The player places 4 O-Pieces and 8 X-Pieces on the board; additionally two G-pieces are placed on the board adjacent to each other (pieces are set IAW assignment instructions).
 Using as few moves as possible, the player moves all O-Pieces off the board by reaching the G-Pieces according to the following rules:

 - No two pieces may share a square
 - G-Pieces do not move once set